SoftwareAG/webmethods-api-control-plane/deployment/docker/README.md

     The `.env` file in [deployment/docker/.env](deployment/docker/.env) allows for configuring different aspects of API Control Plane deplpyment.
 To be able to access API Contol Plane after it's deployed, you need to edit this file and provide a value for `NGINX_DOMAIN_NAME` that matches the hostname of the machine you're deploying API Conrtol plane on.
 Make sure this hostname is accessible to whoever will be connecting to API Control Plane.

+    Also, make sure the update the `.env` file for appropriate verions of the docker imaga you want to use for ingress, ui, engine and asset catalog applications.
+Go [here](https://github.com/orgs/SoftwareAG/packages?repo_name=webmethods-api-control-plane) so see what's available.

 5. Execute the deployment sccripts

     To deploy the API Control Plane with default configuration: